Tony-X/search-benchmark-game/README.md

 make serve
 ```

-## Bench with the full index
+## If that all works, you can build the complete index (takes longer, but more accurate results):

 ```
-# This downloads the 33M entries of wiki text
+# This downloads the 33M documents of English wikipedia text (NOTE: ~31 GB, stored locally under `corpus/*` by default
 make corpus

 make index
 make bench
 make serve

-# Note: make can take one liner like this
+# Note: make can take a one liner like this
 make index bench serve
 ```

 ## About the results...
 This repo is still work-in-progress of building the trust of the results.
-It tries to make an apple-to-apple comparison as much as possible.
+It tries to make an apples-to-apples comparison as much as possible.

-It is totally possible that your run of the benchmark turns out to be much different that mine.
-Make sure you take into account of your hardware environment when interpreting the results.
+Results will vary depending on your hardware!